Copenhagen climate summit: Non-governmental organizations

 Rajendra K. Pachauri stated the Copenhagen Accord is "good but not adequate."

 John Sauven, executive director of Greenpeace UK stated that "The city of Copenhagen is a crime scene tonight ...
 It is now evident that beating global warming will require a radically different model of politics than the one on display here in Copenhagen."
 According to him "there are too few politicians in this world capable of looking beyond the horizon of their own narrow self-interest".
 Nnimmo Bassey, of Friends of the Earth international called the conference "an abject failure".
 Lydia Baker of Save the Children said that world leaders had "effectively signed a death warrant for many of the world's poorest children.
 Up to 250,000 children from poor communities could die before the next major meeting in Mexico at the end of next year."
 Tim Jones, climate policy officer from the World Development Movement said that leaders had "refused to lead and instead sought to bribe and bully developing nations to sign up to the equivalent of a death warrant."

-"The United Nation’s Environment Programme’s (UNEP) Fifth Emissions Gap report shows there is an urgent need for governments to ramp up their 2020 commitments to cut greenhouse gases if the world is to stay within the global carbon budget needed to keep climate disrupting temperature increases below 20C… "Canada needs to seize these opportunities by committing to ramping up investments in renewable energy to power our homes, buildings and vehicles", said John Bennett, Sierra Club of Canada.
+"The United Nations' Environment Programme's (UNEP) Fifth Emissions Gap report shows there is an urgent need for governments to ramp up their 2020 commitments to cut greenhouse gases if the world is to stay within the global carbon budget needed to keep climate disrupting temperature increases below 20C… "Canada needs to seize these opportunities by committing to ramping up investments in renewable energy to power our homes, buildings and vehicles", said John Bennett, Sierra Club of Canada.
 Kim Carstensen of the World Wide Fund for Nature stated: "Well-meant but half-hearted pledges to protect our planet from dangerous climate change are simply not sufficient to address a crisis that calls for completely new ways of collaboration across rich and poor countries ...
 We needed a treaty now and at best, we will be working on one in half a year's time.
 What we have after two years of negotiation is a half-baked text of unclear substance."
 Robert Bailey, of Oxfam International, said: "It is too late to save the summit, but it's not too late to save the planet and its people.
 We have no choice but to forge forward towards a legally binding deal in 2010.
 This must be a rapid, decisive and ambitious movement, not business as usual."